Daniel has over a decade of Texas EMS and public service experience.

 The Texas Commission on Fire Protection provides an excellent web platform for navigating the CE process.
 This section just provides the most pertinent links regarding CE and renewal:

-Renewing your TCFP Basic Firefighter Certification simple.
+Renewing your TCFP Basic Firefighter Certification is simple:

 - Acquire 20 hours of continuing education